Mee6/Mee6-documentation/docs/Music.md

 You can choose how much [points](https://mee6.xyz/donate) you want from 500 [points](https://mee6.xyz/donate) to 6000 [points](https://mee6.xyz/donate)!
 !!!
 Attention
     If you can't use paypal or credit card then sorry, you can't buy music :-(

+    Once a potion is assigned to a server, you can't move it to a other server

 ## Activating Music Plugin